scriptsharks/scriptsharks.source/docs/0x10 Design/10 Introduction.md

 ---
-title: "Let's Write Some Malware!"
+title: "10 Let's Write Some Malware!"
 ---

 > “With how many things are we on the brink of becoming acquainted, if cowardice or carelessness did not restrain our inquiries?” ~Mary Shelley, _Frankenstein_